Bell Telephone Company: Acquisition by AT&T

 By 1881, American Bell had acquired a controlling interest in the Western Electric Company from Western Union.
 Only three years earlier, Western Union had turned down Gardiner Hubbard's offer to sell it all rights to the telephone for US$100,000 (approximately $ in current dollars).
-In only a few years, Western Union's president would acknowledge that it was a serious business error, one that nearly led to his company later almost being swallowed up by the newly emerging telecommunications giant into which Bell Telephone would shortly evolve.
+In only a few years, Western Union's president would acknowledge that it was a serious business error, one that later nearly led to his company being swallowed up by the newly emerging telecommunications giant into which Bell Telephone would shortly evolve.
 Western Union was saved from demise only by the U.S. Government's anti-monopoly interventions.

 A year earlier in 1880 the management of American Bell had created what would become AT&T Long Lines.
 The project was the first of its kind to create a nationwide long-distance network with a commercially viable cost-structure.
 The project was incorporated in New York State as a separate company named American Telephone and Telegraph Company on March 3, 1885.
 Starting from New York City, its long-distance telephone network reached Chicago, Illinois, in 1892, with its multitudes of local exchanges continuing to stretch further and further yearly, eventually creating a continent-wide telephone system.

 On December 30, 1899, the assets of American Bell were transferred into its subsidiary American Telephone and Telegraph Company (formerly only the long lines company); this was because Massachusetts corporate laws were very restrictive, and limited capitalization to $10 million, forestalling American Bell's further growth.
 With this assets transfer on December 30, 1899, AT&T became the parent of both American Bell and the Bell System.

 John Elbridge Hudson joined Bell Telephone as counsel in 1880 and served as president from 1889 to 1900.

-In 1947, there was a large strike across the US against the company's long hours and low pay by its workers.

-In 1984, the US Justice Department forced AT&T to divest its local phone companies.

-In 2005, AT&T would later be acquired by one of its former local phone companies SBC Communications which became the new AT&T.